ЕМОУШЪНЪЛ КОНСУЛТ

 When Words Are Absent

 Generally speaking, bodily symptoms appear where words are absent.
 When a person cannot name their emotion or turn it into a thought, the body becomes the only "speaker."
 Instead of "I am angry," a tightness appears in the stomach.
 Instead of "I am afraid," back pain arrives.
-This is the psyche's way of surviving when there is no other means of coping (The Global Psychotherapist).

 In other words, psychosomatic symptoms often carry hidden meaning – they are a reflection of experiences and emotions that were never contained and modified during early development.